mikkogozalo/huemans/README.md

-# huemans
+## Huemans, a Python wrapper for Philips Hue

-Python wrapper of Philips Hue API, designed for Huemans!
+Hello earthlings!
+Finally, a Python wrapper for the Philips Hue API that feels *pythonic* at the same time, human!